Flag of Hong Kong: Construction

 The Hong Kong government has specified sizes, colours, and manufacturing parameters in which the flag is to be made.
 The ratio of its length to breadth is 3:2.
 In its centre is a five-petal stylised rendering of a white Bauhinia × blakeana flower.
-If a circle circumscribes the flower, it should have a diameter 0.6 times the entire height of the flag.
-The petals are uniformly spread around the centre point of the flag, radiating outward and pointing in a clockwise direction.
+If a circle was to circumscribe the flower, it would have a diameter 0.6 times the entire height of the flag.
+The petals are uniformly spread around the centre point of the flag, radiating outward and turning in a clockwise direction.
 Each of the flower's petals bears a five-pointed red star with a red trace, suggestive of a flower stamen.
 The heading that is used to allow a flag to be slid or raised onto a pole is white.

 A slightly different geometrical description of the flag is specified in the mandatory National Standard "GB 16689-2004: Regional flag of Hong Kong special administrative region".
 (Note: The offset angle of the top petal is 14° as opposed to 13°48'.)